 With a little education on how to read the certificates of analysis, you can be an expert CBD product consumer and know how to tell which products are worth trying!
-Below we will show you our COAs, how to read them, and give tips on what to look for from anyone selling cannabinoid-infused products.

 State-Required Cannabinoid Testing